Hold on, its a wild ride... my research notes :

 Tax credit for job creation idea, BUT :

 "For one, a tax credit is yet another approach that gooses the supply side of the economy when the problem is primarily one of demand.
-There's no point in widget makers hiring another employee, even if it's cheap for them to do so, if they can't sell the widgets they're already making."
+There's no point in widget makers hiring another employee, even if it's cheap for them to do so, if they can't sell the widgets they're already making."http://voices.washingtonpost.com/ezra-klein/2010/08/uncertainty_legislation_and_th.html

-"I keep hearing about how policy uncertainty is holding us back, I still haven't heard, or been able to generate, any compelling data to support that argument."
+"I keep hearing about how policy uncertainty is holding us back, I still haven't heard, or been able to generate, any compelling data to support that argument."and comments on that article are intersting too.

 can the marginal revenue that results from the marginal worker's product exceed the worker's cost? that's the only relevant question any entrepreneur asks, and the answer today, due to demand insufficiency, is, by and large, "no."